Nonequilibrium thermometry via an ensemble of initially correlated qubits: Introduction

+Analogous advantages emerge also in quantum thermometry, where quantum probes are employed as thermometers to estimate the temperature of a macroscopic thermal bath with high precision~\cite{MahboudiJPA2019,Abiuso_2024}.
+In this setting, the key physical quantity used to characterize the precision of temperature estimation at any time $t$ is the Quantum Fisher Information (QFI) associated with the state of the thermometers.
+This is exactly the quantity displayed in Fig.~\ref{fig:sq_minus_kronprod} for a relevant case-study in our analysis.
+Within the quantum thermometry context, the information about the temperature of the thermal bath is encoded in the dissipative part of the thermometers' dynamics responsible for their thermalization.
 Among the first models of thermometry in the quantum regime we mention~\cite{brunelli_2011,BrunelliPRA2012} where a qubit is used to probe the temperature of a micromechanical resonator, modelled as a quantum harmonic oscillator.
-This scenario has been also explored further in the nonlinear optomechanical regime~\cite{Montenegro_2020}.
+This scenario has been also further explored in the nonlinear optomechanical regime~\cite{Montenegro_2020}.
+Another successful approach to quantum thermometry is via collisional models, in which a small quantum probe estimates the temperature of a target environment through repeated, discrete interactions rather than continuous coupling~\cite{Seah_2019, e23121634,Mendon_a_2025,alves_landi_2024}.
 In this paper, we set our analysis in the context of qubit thermometers~\cite{JevticPRA2015, RazavianEPJP2019}, which have been experimentally tested in Refs.~\cite{ThamSciRep2016,MancinoPRL2017} on a quantum optics platform.
 Other notable examples include non-destructive thermometry of a Bose-Einstein condensate using impurities as quantum thermometer~\cite{Sab_n_2014}, thermometry of ultracold atoms via nonequilibrium work distributions~\cite{Johnson_2016}, non-destructive thermometry of cold Fermi gases~\cite{Mitchison_2020}, thermometry of superconducting quantum circuits~\cite{Sultanov_2021}, pairs of trapped ions used as thermometers~\cite{de_S_Neto_2022}, and even biological applications of quantum thermometry with cells~\cite{yang2011quantum,wu2022recent}.